Contents

 lrwxr-xr-x 1 admin admin 40 Jan 19 2007 /SciApps -> XXXXX/SciApps/OSNAME

-where XXXXX is a path designation (probably /Network/Servers/redshift or /net/redshift for macintel and macosx, and /stage for linux and solaris), and OSNAME is the name of your operating system (i.e., macintel, macosx, linux, or solaris).
+where XXXXX is a path designation (probably /Network/Servers/ipacsci0 or /net/ipacsci0 for macintel and macosx, and /stage for linux and solaris), and OSNAME is the name of your operating system (i.e., macintel, macosx, linux, or solaris).
 The problem with this form of the link is the trailing designation of the operating system name, which is not required for the new SciApps.
 Contact ISG and request that the symbolic link to SciApps is corrected on your computer.

 Mac users only – You can repair the symbolic link yourself by following this procedure (also see http://isgwiki/User_Guide/SciApps):